CLI Command Not Found: Statamic

 MacOS or Linux

-Find out what shell you're using by running echo $SHELL.
+2. Identify which shell you're using.
+You can determine this by running echo $SHELL.

 To test it, open a new terminal window and run echo $PATH.
 You should see the composer directory at the end.